ankitects/anki-manual/src/searching.md

 ## Regular expressions

-Anki 2.1.24+ and AnkiMobile 2.0.60+ support searching in notes with "regular expressions", a standard and powerful way of searching in text.
+Anki 2.1.24+, AnkiMobile 2.0.60+ and AnkiDroid 2.17+ support searching in notes with "regular expressions", a standard and powerful way of searching in text.

 Start a search with `re:` to search by regular expression.
 To make things easier, Anki will